Submissions

 2. Author’s names and affiliations

 Please indicate the given name and family name clearly.
-Present the authors' affiliation addresses (where the actual work was done) below the names.
-Indicate all affiliations including Department, Faculty, Affiliation, Full Postal Address of Affiliation, Country with a lower-case superscript letter immediately below the author's name.
+Below the names, present the authors' affiliation addresses (where the actual work was done).
+Indicate all affiliations, including Department, Faculty, Affiliation, Full Postal Address of Affiliation, and Country with a lower-case superscript letter immediately below the author's name.

 3. Corresponding author